A badge with 'vote' written on it

 Not based nearby but want to connect about the work we are doing?
 Do drop us an email at hello@opendatamanchester.org.uk or you can sign up to our monthly newsletter.

-To keep it up to date we may add in some more resources over time.
+To keep this blog up to date we may add in some more resources over time.
 If there is something great we’ve missed then let us know.
+(This blog was edited on 30th September & 4th October 2024 to add in further resources, as well as making sections about our work more concise.)